 When these savage cravings occur, I head to the bulk bins at the store and buy up all the nuts and seeds to make my own paleo granola that is free of refined sugar and grains.

-I love making homemade paleo granola because I have the ultimate control of how much sugar goes in.
-Plus, I enjoy experimenting with various nuts, seeds, and flavors.
+I have been making this homemade paleo granola recipe since because 2014!
+I have the ultimate control over how much added sugar goes in, plus, I enjoy experimenting with various nuts, seeds, and flavors.

 Tips For Preparing This Recipe

 - Use a variety of nuts and seeds.
-Raw walnuts, cashews, almonds, macadamia nuts, pumpkin seeds, sunflower seeds, flax seed…toss it all in!
+Raw walnuts, pecans, cashews, almonds, macadamia nuts, pumpkin seeds, chia seeds, sunflower seeds, sesame seeds, flax seeds…toss it all in!

 - Use dried fruit and unsweetened coconut flakes.
 Both add natural sweetness and flavor without having to add processed sugar.
 Just be sure to use juice-sweetened dried fruit in order to keep this recipe paleo-friendly.

 - Give your ingredients a good chop or run through the food processor.
-This will create itty bitty granola bits that make for great granola-ing.
+This helps the ingredients stick together easily.

 - Use an egg white and water.
 I know, it sounds strange.
 But it helps hold all of the ingredients together, and makes for a crispy granola with large clusters.
 We want the biggest clusters we can get.